ChaosYuu/sd-webui-controlnet/README.md

-# This project comes from https://github.com/lllyasviel
+# This project come from https://github.com/lllyasviel

 ## This is just a backup of an old version of Controlnet-1.0 for ease of use